upbound/docs/content/concepts/managed-control-planes.md

 ```

 {{< hint "tip" >}}
+The `up` CLI uses personal access tokens to authenticate to Upbound.
 You can [generate a personal access token]({{<ref "concepts/console#create-a-personal-access-token-pat" >}}) from the Upbound Console.
 {{< /hint >}}

-### Configure Crossplane Providers on your MCP
+### Configure Crossplane providers on your MCP

-#### ProviderConfigs with OIDC
+#### ProviderConfigs with OpenID Connect

-Upbound's managed control planes can be configured to support credential-less authentication in the form of OpenID Connect.
-This lets your managed control plane exchange short-lived tokens directly from your cloud provider.
+Use OpenID Connect (`OIDC`) to authenticate to Upbound managed control planes without credentials.
+OIDC lets your managed control plane exchange short-lived tokens directly with your cloud provider.
 To learn how to configure a Crossplane Provider on managed control plane to use Upbound's OIDC, read the [Knowledge Base]({{<ref "knowledge-base/oidc.md" >}}) documentation.

 #### Generic ProviderConfigs

-Upbound does not currently expose flows to directly modify ProviderConfigs from the Upbound Console.
-If you need to configure ProviderConfigs on your managed control plane, we recommend you connect directly by following the instructions [above]({{<ref "concepts/managed-control-planes#connect-directly-to-your-mcp" >}}).
+The Upbound Console can't edit ProviderConfigs.
+To edit ProviderConfigs on your managed control plane, connect to the MCP directly by following the previous instructions on [connecting directly to an MCP]({{<ref "concepts/managed-control-planes#connect-directly-to-your-mcp" >}}).

 ## Control plane backups

-Upbound automatically captures snapshots of an MCP state every ~24 hours.
-These backups are not yet available for users to use directly.
-Once available, customers will be able to rely on these backups to mitigate disasters and enable recovery scenarios of their control plane state.
+Upbound automatically captures snapshots of an MCP state every 24 hours.
+These backups aren't directly available to users.
+Contact [Upbound Support](mailto:support@upbound.io) to restore a backup.